-With less than two years to go, tens of thousands of organisations around the world are facing a major upheaval in the way they process data.
+Tens of thousands of organisations around the world are facing a major upheaval in the way they process data.
 Here are 7 things hidden within the 261 pages of the GDPR that you need to be aware of:

 - Breached organisations can expect fines of up to 4% of annual global turnover or €20 million – whichever is greater.
 Note, this refers to turnover, not profit.

 - If your business is not in the EU, but you sell to EU customers, you will still have to comply with the Regulation.